Saying ‘I Love You’ for Less

-A second way to create a memorable Valentine Day is to use the element of surprise.
-Most of us have an expectation of when, where and how we’ll receive our Valentine gift.
+A second way to create a memorable Valentine’s Day is to use the element of surprise.
+Most of us have an expectation of when, where and how we’ll receive our Valentine’s gift.
 Surprising your partner is an inexpensive way to add excitement.

 Lunches offer a wonderful opportunity.
-If you typically prepare the lunch, it’s easy to do something special for your Valentine.
-Their favorite foods, heart shaped sandwiches, candy kisses or a special note are all inexpensive.
-Even if you don’t prepare the lunch, sometimes you have the opportunity to get to the lunch box before it heads out the door.
+If you typically prepare your mates lunch, it’s easy to do something special for your Valentine.
+Their favorite foods, heart-shaped sandwiches, candy kisses, or a special note are all inexpensive.
+Even if you don’t prepare the lunch, maybe you can get to the lunch box before it heads out the door.

 For instance, you could deliver flowers one at a time.
 Or text a poem one line at a time.
 You could send one line every half-hour until the poem was completed.
 You might even want to start a day or two before Valentine’s Day and take days to complete the message.